 Hape Mini Band Set

 We’ve had a fair few Hape toys and have been consistently impressed with their quality and longevity.
-So I know that the Hape Mini Band Set will be a welcome addition to our toy box.
+So I know that the Hape Mini Band Set

 Comprising a ukelele, tambourine, rainmaker, clapper and rattle it introduces young children to the joys of making music while standing up to their sometimes heavy-handed nature!
 I can see youngest forming a one-preschooler band with this set!